jw910731/dotfile/README.md

 Plan to migrate to sway.
 But HiDPi support of Xwayland is bad and the migration is suspended.
 *Working in progress*

-## Recommended tools
+## Recommended util programs
-The dotfiles is meant to be work with these tools.
+The dotfiles is meant to be work with these programs.
 - Terminal: kitty or iTerm2 (on mac)
 - Editor: joe & Visual Studio Code
 - VCS: git